amirmirs/DevOpsApr24/tutorials/k8s_setup_and_intro.md

 - A `context` is used to group access information under a convenient name.
 Each context has three parameters: `cluster`, `namespace`, and `user`, which basically says: "Use the credentials of the user X to access the Y namespace of the Z cluster".

----
-spot check
-which kubectl command can display your kubeconfig file?
-`kubectl config view`
-what is the API server of minikube?
----

 ## Deploy applications in the cluster

 Let's see Kubernetes cluster in all his glory!